GreenmanAustin/bhagia-portfolio-react/README.md

 My portfolio website has been deloyed and can be accessed here: https://greenmanaustin.github.io/bhagia-portfolio/

-Here are three screenshots of the live website which have been roughly stitched together to give an approximation of how the website appears:
+Here are screenshots of the live website which have been roughly stitched together to give an approximation of how the website appears:
 ![This is the top of the website](./assets/images/Portfolio-1.png)
 ![This is the bottom of the website](./assets/images/portfolio-2.png)

 ## Skills Learned

 The process of creating this website really challenged my understanding of CSS.
-This was the first time I had to apply my understanding of CSS without the aid of the class guidance and helped me reinforce certain skills and made me aware of all the things I do not truly understand.
+This was the first time I had to apply my understanding of CSS without the aid of the class guidance.
+This process reinforced prior lessons and made me aware of all the multitude of things I still do not truly understand.